-As a new real estate licensee, you’ll need a place to hang your hat.
-That’s what a real estate brokerage is.
+As a new real estate licensee, the first step you’ll need to do is choose a real estate broker.
 The process of picking a broker can start early, as some states require that you be sponsored by a broker when you take your real estate exam.
+Don’t let the process of finding a real estate broker to work for intimidate you.
 We’ve put together some information to help you learn how to choose a real estate broker that’s right for you.

 How do you select the best brokerage for your new career?
-Review the following five considerations to learn how to choose a real estate broker.
+Review the following five steps to learn how to choose a real estate broker.

 Most real estate agents get paid on commission.
 When you’re not selling, you’re not getting paid.
 But when you’re selling, you’re going to split the proceeds with your broker.
 Brokers offer different commission structures.
 (And some brokers offer salaried positions, but these are few and far between.)
 While factors like company culture, resources, market share, reputation, and support will also come into play, you’ll want to pick a brokerage that offers you a commission split you can live with—keeping in mind that commission splits often get better with experience and sales volume.